Darkbuster: History

 In May 2006 the band signed with I Scream Records, who re-released A Weakness For Spirits in August 2006.
-The band was rumored to be compiling footage for a 10th anniversary DVD.
+The band was reported to be compiling footage for a 10th anniversary DVD.

-Darkbuster band members have participated in various side projects during their active years as well as their moments of hiatus.
-In July 2005 Gurley and Edmonston released an album entitled 90 Miles From Launch To Target from their side project band, Drago.
-In October 2006 Lashley's country band Lenny and the Piss Poor Boys released their eponymous debut album on Lude Boy Records.
-Unfortunately, John Erik Johnson, the bass player for Lenny and the Piss Poor Boys and the Bourbonaires, died on January 17, 2007.
-Lenny Lashley continued to make music with his solo project Lenny Lashley's Gang of One as well as Street Dogs.

-Although an official breakup was never announced, the band stopped performing and went on a hiatus.
-It wasn't until December 27, 2009, that Darkbuster played their first show in almost two years at Boston's House Of Blues for the 12th Mighty Mighty Bosstones' Hometown Throwdown.
+Although never announcing their official breakup, the band stopped performing and went on a hiatus.
+On December 27, 2009, Darkbuster played their first show in almost two years at Boston's House Of Blues for the 12th Mighty Mighty Bosstones' Hometown Throwdown.

-In 2015, after eight years of recording, Darkbuster released No Revolution under Pirates Press Records.
-The release was paired with several sold-out nights of "Reunion" concerts in August 2015.
-Unfortunately, many of the original members were not involved in the performances.
+In 2015, Darkbuster released No Revolution on Pirates Press Records, accompanied by several nights of "Reunion" concerts in August 2015, though without many of the original members.